weirandrewr/dangerstepRL/README.md

 It also contains the dangerstep game as an executable.

-If you'd like to play dangerstep more competitively, please visit http://www.iwastrel.com/ for instructions. "# dangerstepRL"
+If you'd like to play dangerstep more competitively, please visit http://www.iwastrel.com/ for instructions.